TaylorKellyCodes/crud-inventory/README.md

 Rigid Insulation Inventory App

 This is an app that I can use to monitor how much inventory I have for my small business at each of my 3 locations.
+I sell building supplies and I have business partners that are eager to take over more responsibility.
 I have a location in Durham NC, Concord NC, and Greensboro NC.
-This helps me keep the numbers all in the same place and when I choose to let my business partners take over more of the business, it will allow me a more hands-off approach while still able to check in anytime, anyplace.
+This helps me keep the numbers all in the same place and when I choose to let my business partners take over more of the business, it will allow me a more hands-off approach while still being able to check in anytime, anyplace.

-Write a short sentence or two about this project and what it does.
-Be sure to include a link and a screenshot (we're front end devs so we can actually see our work!).

-Links to project:
+Link to project: (Coming soon, researching the best back-end service to use to host.)

 Screenshots:

 [![Inventory-1.jpg](https://i.postimg.cc/KvP6Ky1J/Inventory-1.jpg)](https://postimg.cc/XpvHhmcC)
 [![Inventory-2.jpg](https://i.postimg.cc/K8QCNrrT/Inventory-2.jpg)](https://postimg.cc/LJYy4PW4)
 [![Inventory-3.jpg](https://i.postimg.cc/vZGpfS9M/Inventory-3.jpg)](https://postimg.cc/mt6XGj86)
-alt tag

 How It's Made:
-Tech used: HTML, CSS, JavaScript, Framework of choice

-Here's where you can go to town on how you actually built this thing.
-Write as much as you can here, it's totally fine if it's not too much just make sure you write something.
-If you don't have too much experience on your resume working on the front end that's totally fine.
-This is where you can really show off your passion and make up for that ten fold.
+Tech used: JavaScript, Node.js, MongoDB, Cloudinary, Multer, Passport for authentication, bcrypt, MVC Architecture, Bootstrap, HTML, and CSS.

+This is a CRUD application with full Create, Read, Update, and Delete capabilities.
+You can make an account with any username and password and it will save them to your computer.
+This ensures you can stay logged in if you exit out of the window and come back to the application.

+The /profile page shows all of the locations and gives you the ability to create a new location.
+I made this because I am in talks with individuals in Wilmington NC as well as Fayetteville NC and expect to have locations there soon.

+If you click on the picture of a location, you are taken to a /post page with a unique id created by MongoDB.
+This is where the stock of each location is stored.
+Each transaction will be recorded with a name and either a "-" to reduce the number in stock at a location (for a sale) or a "+" to add to the number in stock at each location (for a shipment received).
+There is also a delete button on this page that will delete the entire page and remove it from MongoDB.
+I also added a "like" option with a number counter because it was a fun little addition.

 Optimizations
-(optional)

-You don't have to include this section but interviewers love that you can not only deliver a final product that looks great but also functions efficiently.
-Did you write something then refactor it later and the result was 5x faster than the original implementation?
-Did you cache your assets?
-Things that you write in this section are GREAT to bring up in interviews and you can use this section as reference when studying for technical interviews!
+I would like to add different profiles, like an admin profile for me that would allow me to see all locations as well as a "user" profile so they can only see information about the location they are managing.
+I would also like to add the ability to add pictures when someone adds an update for a sale or shipment received as proof of inventory.

 Lessons Learned:

-No matter what your experience level, being an engineer means continuously learning.
-Every time you build something you always have those whoa this is awesome or fuck yeah I did it! moments.
-This is where you should share those moments!
-Recruiters and interviewers love to see that you're self-aware and passionate about growing.
+This is my first personal CRUD app, and it won't be my last.
+I like how flexible it can be based on what you want to do with it.
+Nothing feels better than writing routes and having them work for the first time.
+Also, thank goodness for Multer, bcrypt, and Google Passport.
+I love being able to leverage these middlewares to do more work and since I have access to these free tools, I was able to save a lot of time.

 How to run:

-Bring up terminal and navigate to the folder containing the project then open in a code editor like VS Code.
-Then, open the terminal and enter:
+Bring up the terminal and navigate to the folder containing the project then open in a code editor like VS Code.
+Then, enter:

 `npm install`

 then

 `npm start`

 Then

 go to localhost:2121 in your browser.